fossabot/wordpress-plugin/izettle-ecommerce/readme.txt

 = 1.6.0 =
 - Compatibility fixes for 4.3, added checkout colors, UI tweaks = 1.5.1 =
-- Added the ability to embed your iZettle store
+- Added the ability to embed your Selz store
 = 1.5 =
 - WordPress 3.9 compatibility fixes (note: not backwards compatible) = 1.4.1 =